DieracDelta/DieracDelta.github.io/posts/2021-09-24-neovim-nix.md

 Please note that the work I'm describing here is not original.
 I'm (per usual) trying to make something that is reasonably complex understandable to a wider audience.
 Special thanks to:

-- [Zach Coyle's Neovitality Nix distribution](https://github.com/vi-tality/neovitality) was my inspiration for this post.
+- [Zach Coyle's](https://github.com/zachcoyle) [Neovitality Nix distribution](https://github.com/vi-tality/neovitality) was my inspiration for this post.
 I present a *very* simple version of what's possible with Nix.
 Neovitality reaches for the stars and shows just how much is possible.
 - [Shadow's](https://github.com/shadowninja55) neovim configuration was a great starting point to figure out "how" to configure neovim with Lua.
 - [Gytis](https://github.com/gytis-ivaskevicius) for providing feedback.

 # Expected Background

 This is meant to have a low barrier for entry.
-I intend the readers to be strangers to the Nix ecosystem (nix is not even be installed!) but are familiar with configuring Neovim with lua, neovim plugins, and linux.
+I intend the readers to be strangers to the Nix ecosystem (Nix may not even be installed!) but are familiar with configuring Neovim with lua, neovim plugins, and linux.

 # Getting Started: obtaining Nix

-One can either do an install of nix or use DavHau's `nix-portable` project.
-I opt for the latter approach, since it's easier to set up and less commitment overall (no nix users need to be made).
-I wrote some wrapper scripts to ease the workflow that I'll explain here:
+One can either do an install of the nix onto their distribution of linux or use DavHau's `nix-portable` project.
+I opt for the latter approach, since it's easier to set up and less commitment overall (no nix users need to be made and no read only file system is mounted).
+I wrote some wrapper scripts to ease the setup workflow that I'll explain here:

 ```bash
 #!/usr/bin/env bash